oliverbebber/WGU-D335-Intro-to-Python/lesson-05-loops/notes.md

 ### 6. Counting using the range() function

+- **range() function**: allows counting in *for* loops; creates a sequence of integers between a starting integer that's included within the range, an ending integer that isn't included in the range, and an integer step value.

 | Range            | Generated sequence | Explanation                   |
 |------------------|--------------------|-------------------------------|
 | `range(5)`       | 0 1 2 3 4          | Every integer from 0 to 4     |